hiiamboris/red-spaces-gitlab-mirror/creators.md

 ## Styles

-Styles may influence or replace the Draw code used to render any space.
-See [`quickstart`](quickstart.md#styling) about how to write styles.

 Spaces should include facets that affect their appearance, e.g. `margin` or `font`, and provide reasonable defaults.
 Those defaults may then be overridden in styles.

-Each space must have a `draw` function (or inherit it), that defines it's look as generally as possible.\
-A higher level `render` function applies styles and calls `draw`, so `draw` should not concern itself with styles.
+It's not a necessity, but practicality: it's easy to modify space's facets, but if margin and font were hardcoded in the styling function, modifying it would require it's replacement.

+Visual features that are not meant to be changed between different instances of a space template, should be hardcoded into the template style.
+See [the manual](manual.md#styling) on style definition.

+Template styles should not include any logic unrelated to visual appearance, as they should be easy to replace.

+For simpler usage in VID/S, a VID/S style should be defined as well.
+It's done by extending the `spaces/VID/styles` map:
 ```
-USAGE:
-     RENDER space

-DESCRIPTION:
-     Return Draw code to draw a space or host face, after applying styles.
-     RENDER is a function! value.

-ARGUMENTS:
-     space        [word! object!]
-"Space name, or host face as object."

-REFINEMENTS:
-     /only        => Limit rendering area to [XY1,XY2] if space supports it.
-        xy1          [pair! none!]
-        xy2          [pair! none!]
+extend spaces/VID/styles [
+	my-style-name [										;) VID/S style name
+		template: template-name							;) name of the template used to create space with
+		spec:     [.. default init code ..]				;) spec is used as in: `make-space 'template-name spec`
+		facets: [
+			some-datatype!  some-facet-name				;) data of this type will be auto-assigned to this facet
+			other-datatype! some-function-value			;) data of this type will be passed as argument to given function
+			flag-name       [.. code to evaluate ..]	;) code will be evaluated if flag is met in VID/S
+		]
+		layout:   name-of-the-custom-layout-function	;) use this only if you want to extend layout syntax beyond the default
+	]
+]
 ```

-Style functions (defined using [free syntax](quickstart.md#free-syntax)) should call `draw` and not `render`, because at that moment style is already applied.

-Everywhere else `draw` should not be called directly (if only for debugging), and `render` should be used instead.
-Even `draw` function of composite spaces should call `render` for it's children, as otherwise child styles won't be applied.

-If `draw` supports `/only xy1 xy2` refinement to draw only a selected region, it should not take `only` value into account.
-Instead it should check if `xy1` and `xy2` are `none` or not. `none` means "unspecified" and implies rendering of the whole space area.
+Comments above basically summarize the whole syntax of it.
+A few remarks:
+- `facets` block is what makes it more user friendly, so use it
+- to put function values into this block, use `compose/deep` or [`reshape`](https://codeberg.org/hiiamboris/red-common/src/branch/master/reshape.md)
+- `spec` is good to alter hardcoded defaults
+- `layout` should usually be omitted
+  - if provided, it's spec should be `func [block [block!] /styles sheet [map! none!]]`
+  - it should process the block and return a block of *code* to be used to build it's `content` pane
+  - code will be bound to the space and evaluated after it's construction
+  - `sheet` carries currently accumulated VID/S styles and should be passed to `lay-out-vids` to create panes of inner spaces

 ## Events

-Events handling makes space interactive.
-See [`quickstart`](quickstart.md#defining-behavior) about how to write event handlers.
+Events handlers provide interactivity to a space template.
+See [the manual](manual.md#defining-behavior) about how to write event handlers.
 Space should include all necessary levers inside, and event handlers used only to operate these levers and be kept short and clean.

-Key concepts:
+Key takeaways:
 - same event and handler names [as in View](https://w.red-lang.org/en/view/#events)
 - `function` constructor is used to prevent set-words leakage
 - handlers are function lists, not single functions
-- receive path on the tree (see [`quickstart`](quickstart.md#path-in-the-tree))
+- receive path on the tree
 - path is relative to the space for which the handler is defined
 - previewers and finalizers for fine event flow control
-- two-dimensional event handler lookup order (see [`quickstart`](quickstart.md#event-lookup-order))
+- two-dimensional event handler lookup order (see [the manual](manual.md#handler-lookup-and-event-propagation))
+- event handlers (for the whole template) are not actors (that belong to an individual space), handlers are written by widget designer, actors - by widget user

 ### Function lists

-*Faces:* single actor works on top of magic done in R/S or by the OS.
-It cannot override this magic and render the widget useless.\
+Unlike faces, where all the magic of how widget works is done in R/S or by the OS, handlers have to implement the magic manually.\
-*Spaces:* all magic is done by default event handlers, so they should not be overridden.

-Every space/event combo is associated with a function list: default handler -> extension handler -> user handler...
-Handlers of extending spaces do not override handlers of spaces they are based on.
+If this magic was overridden, widget would become rather useless.\
+So in Spaces, *handlers are function lists*: each handler entry given to `define-handler` function adds a new function to the list.

+List *is associated with a path*, e.g. `menu/list/clickable` or just `button`.

-This list is evaluated sequentially from the first defined handler to the last one.
+List handlers are evaluated from the *oldest to the newest* (or default handler -> extension handler -> user handler).

 Individual handlers in this list cannot be blocked by `stop` command, only the whole list at once.
 So if original event handler receives an event, then all of it's extensions do too.